erikbrown83/scrape-student-accomodations/README.md

 # scrape-student-accomodations

-Use rvest to webscrape student accomodation details
+Use rvest to webscrape details for student accomodation in  Edinburgh from the website www.studentcrowd.com